 No identifying details of the authors or their institutions must appear in the manuscript; author details must only appear on the title page and will be entered separately as part of the online submission process.

-Title Page: (needed for all manuscript types) must contain both a descriptive and concise title of the paper; names and qualifications of all authors; affiliations and full mailing address, including e-mail addresses, fax and a contact telephone number.
+Title Page: (needed for all manuscript types) must contain both a descriptive and concise title of the paper; names and qualifications of all authors; affiliations and full mailing address, including e-mail addresses, contact telephone number (and Twitter username if you would like this published).
 The title page must also contain details of the source(s) of support in the form of grants, equipment, drugs or all of these.

 Structured Abstract: (not needed for Research In Brief articles or Commentaries) should not exceed 300 words and should accurately reflect the content of the paper.
 The abstract should not include references or abbreviations and should be provided under the headings: Aims and objectives; Background (stating what is already known about this topic); Design; Methods (for both qualitative and quantitative studies state n); Results (do not report p values, confidence intervals and other statistical parameters); Conclusions (stating what this study adds to the topic); Relevance to clinical practice; Keywords.(Please note that you are asked to add your abstract and keywords into a box when submitting your paper, but both abstract and set of keywords should also appear at the beginning of your actual manuscript - main document) file.